 Being diagnosed with Lyme disease can lead to many problems, and can change a person’s life immensely.
 When it comes to protecting yourself and your family from Lyme disease, an ounce of prevention is worth a pound of cure.
 Reducing your exposure to ticks is the best defense against Lyme disease.
 Utilizing a tick control and prevention program along with staying tick smart will reduce your risk of coming into contact with a potentially infected tick.

 Live free or die

 Mosquito Squad of Southern New Hampshire is dedicated to keeping you safe from Lyme disease with our tick intensive control and prevention treatment.
 We combine safe and effective barrier sprays that kill adult ticks.
 Tick traps (for nymph ticks) interrupt the life cycle of the tick eliminating it before it has a chance to spread infection to you.
 We’ve had great success with our tick trap program which can reduce the chance of coming into contact with a tick on your treated property by up to 97%.
 Statistics like this are hard to beat.

 If you want to learn more about keeping the most important people in your life protected from the tick that could potentially give them Lyme disease, contactMosquito Squad of Southern New Hampshire today.
 Call us today for a free quote at (603) 538-3125.

-Mosquito Squad of Southern New Hampshire is a mosquito and tick control system that virtually eliminates mosquitoes, ticks and other flying pests from your yard when using our barrier spray.
+Mosquito Squad of Southern New Hampshire is a mosquito and tick control system that virtually eliminates mosquitoes, ticks and other flying pests from your yard when using our barrier treatment.
 We also provide special event and commercial barrier control sprays.
 Mosquitoes and ticks are carriers of West Nile Virus and Lyme disease.
-Take back your yard by implementing the Mosquito Squad barrier control spray system throughout this spring and summer.
+Take back your yard by implementing the Mosquito Squad barrier control treatment system throughout this spring and summer.
 At Mosquito Squad of Southern New Hampshire, our motto is Live Mosquito Free or Die.